-The third level is a cluster of prefab modules of hotel rooms and an open-air circulation which keeps the eye of the beholder on the exquisite landscape of mosaics all the time.
-Lastly, the canopy, which while protecting everything underneath, forms the ground for the Ballroom, Spa, Meeting Rooms and a Specialty Restaurant planned as pavilions and accompanied by tree filled courtyards as open communal areas with strong ties to the local context.
+The third level is a cluster of prefab modules of hotel rooms and an open-air circulation that keeps the eye of the beholder on the exquisite landscape of mosaics all the time.
+Lastly, the canopy, which while protecting everything underneath, forms the ground for the Ballroom, Spa, Meeting Rooms, and a Specialty Restaurant planned as pavilions and accompanied by tree-filled courtyards as open communal areas with strong ties to the local context.

 Taking inspiration from Antakya’s local history the project sought to meet two main objectives; one was to represent the amazing layers of civilizations in a way unprecedented; composed with the function of a hotel and the second was to make use of modern technologies along with more traditional materials in the interiors.